rh-mobb/documentation/docs/rosa/kms/README.md

-# Creating a ROSA cluster in STS mode with customer provided KMS key
+# Creating a ROSA cluster in STS mode with custom KMS key

 **Byron Miller**

 *Last updated 3/30/2022*

-> **Tip** The official documentation for installing a ROSA cluster in STS mode can be found [here](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-getting-started-workflow.html).
+> **Tip** The official documentation [for installing a ROSA cluster in STS mode](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-getting-started-workflow.html).

 STS allows us to deploy ROSA without needing a ROSA admin account, instead it uses roles and policies with Amazon STS (secure token service) to gain access to the AWS resources needed to install and operate the cluster.

-Providing a customer provided KMS key and modifying the key to include the STS installer role will use the customer KMS for worker node root disk encryption as well as for encrypting PV Claims.
+Providing a custom provided KMS key and modifying the key to include the STS installer role will use the custom KMS for worker and control plane root disk encryption as well as for encrypting PV Claims.

 ## Prerequisites